 Ribbons: Peel the outer layer of your carrots and discard.
 Using the peeler, ribbon the carrots.
 Wash your zucchini, cut the ends off, and using a mandolin, or tool of choice, ribbon the zucchini.
 You can just as well julienne your carrots and zucchini with a julienne tool or by hand if you would rather have thinner strands.

 Combine: In a medium size bowl, place carrots and zucchini, add a few spoonfuls of pesto and mix to combine.
 You will have pesto leftover unless you really love the stuff and use it all!

-Store leftover pesto in an airtight container in the fridge for up to a week.
-Use the pesto for pasta, as a dip for vegetables, as a spread for sandwiches, thin it out with water or lemon juice and make a dressing for salads, etc. Lots of ways to use pesto.
+Store: Leftover pesto can be kept in an airtight container in the fridge for up to a week.
+Use the pesto for pasta, as a dip for vegetables, as a spread for sandwiches, thin it out with water or lemon juice, and make a dressing for salads, etc. Lots of ways to use pesto.

 Use almonds in place of pepitas if needed.
 I used raw pepitas instead of toasting them.
 For the garam marsla, if pairing this with regular pasta, I would leave it out.
 It pairs well with the freshness of the carrot & zucchini ribbons.
 Also, I found that it tasted fine with almond parmesan.
 But like I said earlier, I can eat some really unusual combinations.
 If you feel like experimenting, try it out…if in doubt, skip it.